 The multiple linear regression is developed using SPSS, for that number of daily trips is considered as dependent variables and income, sex, employment, trip length, travel time, travel cost, plot area are taken as independent variables.
-The final developed general trip generation model is:
+Table 4 summarizes the regression results for the estimated general trip generation model16-19.